I oversimplify and say I don’t like people, when what I actually dislike are the surface-level interactions of most

 As an introvert, I view socializing much like I view other aspects of my life that I know are good for me in the long run, but really aren’t very enjoyable in the moment.
 Do I really want to go to the gym when I could just go home and watch Netflix?
 No. Do I really want a salad for lunch when I could have a hamburger?
 No. Do I really want to go to a party when I could curl up in bed with a book and a cup of tea?
 It’s a no-brainer.

 It’s all about balance.
-Just like I might treat myself to a piece of chocolate cake as a reward for all those days I spent at the gym last week, I’ll spend a quiet Saturday night at home because I know I already put in a night of socializing and interacting with people outside of my comfort zone on Friday.
+Just like I might treat myself to a piece of chocolate cake as a reward for all those days at the gym last week, I’ll spend a quiet Saturday night at home because I know I already put in a night of socializing and interacting with people outside of my comfort zone on Friday.

-The reward of staying in is so much sweeter when it’s saved as its own unique event to look forward to.
-Whereas, staying home with a book feels a whole lot less special when you are doing it for the tenth night in a row.
+The reward of staying in is so much sweeter when it’s saved as its own unique event to look forward to — whereas staying home with a book feels a whole lot less special when you’re doing it for the tenth night in a row.
 Sometimes you have to go out to fully appreciate staying in, and vice versa.

 Unfortunately, finding those kinds of relationships is rare, because socializing doesn’t always have tangible rewards.
 Sometimes I leave an event feeling drained and wishing I’d never left the house.
 Other times, I might feel that it went okay, but I know the surface-level conversations I held all evening probably won’t lead to any life-altering friendships.
 But that’s okay, because not every conversation or evening out has to be life-altering.

-For an Introvert, Socializing Isn’t Just a Way to Pass the Time
+For the Introvert, Socializing Isn’t Just a Way to Pass the Time